blurb/blurb.github.io/source/2014-11-20-environment-customizations.html.markdown

 #### Environment Customizations

-You're at your friends house, chillin', maybe watching something on the TV, when suddenly you're hit with inspiration.
+You're at your friend's house, chillin', maybe watching something on the TV, when suddenly you're hit with inspiration.
 "OH MY GOD, THAT'S THE PERFECT STARTUP IDEA!" you think.
 Visions of Sand Hill dance through your head as you envision the world changed by your brilliant new idea